Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Haste**: The cooldowns on runes and items are reduced by 6 seconds

-**Protection**: You gain +1 to your armor class and saving throws.

 **Devotion**: As an action you can pray for aid and protection over your allies.
-Up to 6 targets within 60 feet of you gain temporary hit points equal to two times your level.
-As long as they have the temporary hit points, they can add 1d4 to all d20 roll they make.
+Up to 6 targets within 60 feet of you gain temporary hit points equal to six times your proficiency bonus.
+As long as they have the temporary hit points, they can add 1d6 to all d20 roll they make.
 You can do this action a number of times equal to your proficiency bonus before you must finish a long rest.

+_You get +2 to your armor class_
+_You get +2 to your saving throws_

 ---